GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 When people get asked
-[why they like or want dark mode](https://medium.com/dev-channel/let-there-be-darkness-maybe-9facd9c3023d), the most popular response is that *"it's easier on the eyes,"* followed by *"it's elegant and beautiful."*
+[why they like or want dark mode](https://medium.com/dev-channel/let-there-be-darkness-maybe-9facd9c3023d), the most popular response is that *“it’s easier on the eyes,”* followed by *“it’s elegant and beautiful.”*
 Apple in their
-[Dark Mode developer documentation](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface) explicitly write: *"The choice of whether to enable a light or dark appearance is an aesthetic one for most users, and might not relate to ambient lighting conditions."*
+[Dark Mode developer documentation](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface) explicitly write: *“The choice of whether to enable a light or dark appearance is an aesthetic one for most users, and might not relate to ambient lighting conditions.”*

 {% Aside 'note' %}
   👩‍🔬 Read up more on